amsapatnekar/cse15l-lab-reports/labReport2.md

 ## Part 1
 ![image](project2Code.png)
 ![image](website1.png)
-For this screenshot, the handleRequest method was called, specifically the if block relating to add and "s".
-This method prints out the iteration of the number, as well as the given string in the query portion of the URL, in this case, **Hello**.
-The input is stored and gets added to as more Strings are added.
+For this screenshot, the handleRequest method used the given URL as the argument.
+The method utilizes the if statements to check if the URL contains /add.
+Once it checked that the URL path does contain /add, it splits the query at the "=" and then checks if the characters before the = are an "s" or "count" In this case, as it was "s" it stores the parameters after the equal sign as a new string called **newString** and then increments the number by +1.
+It then appends the string **newString** to the existing string called **str** which, at this time, is blank.

 ![image](website2.png)

-In this image, we see the same method, handleRequest, being called.
-The same if block of code is called.
-In the output, we get to see that the previous input of **Hello** has been saved, and a new line has been created, where we are able to see our new input as well as the iteration it is on.
+In this image, we see the same method, handleRequest, being called with the new URL passed as the argument—the same if block of code is called.
+Looking at the output, we can see that the returned string **str** shows both the results from our first input, as well as our new input, as well as representing the order of them with the proper number, saved under the **num** variable.

 ## Part 2